| |

 also in a time when the average Christian does not know the Bible.
 I believe

+we are in a dangerous time.
 In secular culture, saying something remotely negative

 about a homosexual person, or someone of another ethnicity will immediately